ChrisPelatari/vitepress.chris.pelatari.com/blog/about.md

 features:
   - title: Who am I?
     details: I'm a seasoned software developer with over 23 years of experience in delivering full-stack web applications using .NET technologies, including C# and VB.NET.
-More recently, I've been working with TypeScript and Node.js, sometimes with an asp.net core backend.<br/><br/><h2 class="title">Hire me.</h2>I'm currently in the market for a new opportunity.
-If you're looking for a senior software developer with a strong background in .NET, TypeScript, and SQL Server, I'd love to hear from you.
-Please feel free to reach out to me at <a href="mailto:chris@bluefenix.net">chris@bluefenix.net</a>.
-I'm also available for consulting and contract work.
-Here's my <a href="https://chris-jekyll.pelatari.com/Chris_Pelatari_Resume.docx">resume</a>.<br/><br/><h2 class="title">What I'm looking for.</h3> I'm looking for a company that repects its employees and has a strong culture of learning and growth.
-Only open to remote opportunities at this time, but once a week hybrid in the greater Houston area is also acceptable.
+More recently, I've been working with TypeScript and Node.js, sometimes with an asp.net core backend.
+I'm also a Microsoft MVP and a member of the AspInsiders.
   - title: What do I do?
     details: I focus on delivering properly tested and scalable applications that are backed by SQL Server.
 I have a strong understanding of software development best practices, including object-oriented programming, test-driven development, and continuous integration and deployment.<br/><br/><img src="https://github-readme-stats.vercel.app/api/top-langs/?username=chrispelatari&hide_border=true&layout=compact&hide=perl,php&theme=blue-green" alt="Top Languages" />
   - title: Who are the AspInsiders?
     details: As a proud member of the <a href='https://aspinsiders.com'>AspInsiders</a>, I've had the opportunity to work closely with Microsoft, including being flown out to Microsoft campus in Redmond, WA to help shape the direction of ASP.NET MVC before it was open-sourced.
 I had the honor of meeting <a href='http://scottgu.com/'>Scott Guthrie</a> and <a href='https://github.com/ahejlsberg'>Anders Hejlsberg</a>, the original designer of C# and TypeScript.<br/><br/>I've also had the pleasure of collaborating with <a href='https://www.hanselman.com/'>Scott Hanselman</a>, <a href='https://bigmachine.io/'>Rob Conery</a> and <a href='https://aspinsiders.com/insiders/'>many others</a>, all of whom are brilliant and kind individuals.
 ---
+<div><h2 class="title">Hire me.</h2>I'm currently in the market for a new opportunity.
+If you're looking for a senior software developer with a strong background in .NET, TypeScript, and SQL Server, I'd love to hear from you.
+Please feel free to reach out to me at <a href="mailto:chris@bluefenix.net">chris@bluefenix.net</a>.
+I'm also available for consulting and contract work.
+Here's my <a href="https://chris-jekyll.pelatari.com/Chris_Pelatari_Resume.docx">resume</a>.</div>

+<div><h2 class="title">What I'm looking for.</h2> I'm looking for a company that repects its employees and has a strong culture of learning and growth.
+Only open to remote opportunities at this time, but once a week hybrid in the greater Houston area is also acceptable.</div>
 <div id="gh" data-login="ChrisPelatari">
   <a href='https://hachyderm.io/@blue_fenix' alt="blue_fenix on Mastodon" rel="me"> <svg xmlns="http://www.w3.org/2000/svg" height="24" width="21" viewBox="0 0 448 512"><path fill="#7f7f7f" d="M433 179.1c0-97.2-63.7-125.7-63.7-125.7-62.5-28.7-228.6-28.4-290.5 0 0 0-63.7 28.5-63.7 125.7 0 115.7-6.6 259.4 105.6 289.1 40.5 10.7 75.3 13 103.3 11.4 50.8-2.8 79.3-18.1 79.3-18.1l-1.7-36.9s-36.3 11.4-77.1 10.1c-40.4-1.4-83-4.4-89.6-54a102.5 102.5 0 0 1 -.9-13.9c85.6 20.9 158.7 9.1 178.8 6.7 56.1-6.7 105-41.3 111.2-72.9 9.8-49.8 9-121.5 9-121.5zm-75.1 125.2h-46.6v-114.2c0-49.7-64-51.6-64 6.9v62.5h-46.3V197c0-58.5-64-56.6-64-6.9v114.2H90.2c0-122.1-5.2-147.9 18.4-175 25.9-28.9 79.8-30.8 103.8 6.1l11.6 19.5 11.6-19.5c24.1-37.1 78.1-34.8 103.8-6.1 23.7 27.3 18.4 53 18.4 175z"/></svg></a>
 </div>
 <div class="text-center">
   <a href='https://github.com/lengthylyova/gh-contrib-graph' alt="Module Source" rel="noopener noreferrer">[ gh-contrib-graph ]</a>
 </div>

 <h2 class="team-title">Team Pelatari</h2>